 Did you here that Richard?
 I say you have no cojones.
 Please program Ethereum Kitties.
 Do you, like Cardano ADA — really expect people to purchase Talers?
 Premined altcoins to make you rich?

-I hope Taler, Ripple, Stellar all fail.
+I hope Taler and Stellar (not Ripple) fail.
 In the meantime, I will profit from their success.
 Not unlike Schindler.

-The old system must die.
+The old system must die, sure — but peacefully.
 I await the new.
 But not the GNU way.

 And a simple browse will uncover the plot.
 Check here.
 Richard Stallman, oh guru of gurus, supports the US Green Party.
 He, Richard of riches, is the “creator” of Taler.
 The Green Party is essentially a Neo-Marxist party.
 A slavery Party.
 The antithesis of a freedom-loving people.